 The latter in particular I found hard to believe, because it’s not often that Steve Coogan, Laura Linney, or Chloë Sevigny go wrong.
 I’m sure it happens, but the likelihood of all three ending up in something bad is slim in my mind.
 Plus director Oren Moverman did I’m Not There, which is a movie that, among many things, got me to think of Richard Gere as someone much more than a star of dipshitty rom-coms.

-I think the reason this movie is not well liked is that it makes you as uncomfortable as something by Michael Haneke.
+I think the reason this movie is not well liked is that it makes you almost as uncomfortable as something by Michael Haneke.
 But if you like movies that blend the elements of Cache and Funny Games with What’s in a Name?–not to mention heavy-hitting family explorations like A Long Day’s Journey Into Night, Who’s Afraid of Virginia Woolf, and Cat on a Hot Tin Roof–this movie is for you.

 What makes it uncomfortable is what makes it satisfying.
 What makes it both is its authenticity in portraying the human experience–for better or for worse.